KovacZan/cdk-alchemy/packages/docs/alchemy-webhooks/future-development.md

 ## Future Features and Improvements

 As mentioned above we want to polish the module even after the competition ends.
-We will polish some out some of already implemented features as well as adding more flexibility to certain parts of this library.
+We will polish out some of already implemented features as well as adding more flexibility to certain parts of this library.
 That way end users (developers) will have all options to choose or replace certain parts with their own implementations.